Aquerr/EagleFactions/README.md

 ## General
 Eagle Faction is a factions/war plugin for SpongeForge.
 You can simply create factions and claim territories by using "power".
 Yes!
 Power!
 Just like in the original factions plugin made for Bukkit (and Spigot).

 Eagle Factions will change your minecraft expirience forever.
-We offer you a new gameplay with some extra cool features like custom ranks, "pvp-leave blocker" and many more.
-You can even destroy enemy factions!
+We offer you a new gameplay with some extra cool features that will change your gameplay.
+Land protection while faction is offline, possiblity to destroy enemy factions, custom ranks, and many more.

 Check our [Wiki](https://github.com/Aquerr/EagleFactions/wiki) to get to know how everything works.

+**Feel free to send me your feedback!** :grin:

+**If you find any issues while using **Eagle Factions** or you want to share your thoughts on what could be added, post them below or at [Github](https://github.com/Aquerr/EagleFactions/issues)**

 ## Features